Hard Money Lenders Ohio: Fast Real Estate Financing

 Here’s how HomeLight Buy Before You Sell works:

-The program has a flat fee of 2.4% of your current home’s sold price, but the potential savings in other areas can be significant.
+Although the program comes with a flat fee based on your current home’s sold price, the potential savings in other areas can be significant.
 You might save on moving costs, temporary housing, and even negotiate a better price on your new home.
 Plus, HomeLight’s BBYS fees are generally much lower than the interest rates on bridge loans, which range from 9.5% to 12%.

 3 top hard money lenders in Ohio